 3. Greg Giraldo

-Greg was recognized as an intellectual prodigy at an early young age.
+Greg was recognized as an intellectual prodigy at a young age.
 He grew up to earn a bachelor’s degree in English from in 1987.
 After graduating from Columbia he was admitted to Harvard University 87 Law School after achieving a near-perfect score on his Law School Admission Test.
 Greg received a degree from Harvard Law in 1990 and worked as a lawyer for eight short months before realizing he didn’t enjoy being a lawyer at all.
 When asked by family and friends why he left the law practice, Greg said “I always wanted to do something creative.
 I’ve always had real trouble knowing what my actual desires and goals are.
 I’ve just been dragged along by fate.
 I can’t even tell you why I thought to go to law school.”

 Greg began something creative by starting to do stand up comedy in 1992, inspired not by the great comedians but by the bad ones.
 After watching bad comedians perform in New York he would think to himself “I could do better than that”, and he did.
 Giraldo became a regular at the famous Comedy Cellar in New York, got two Comedy Central specials, and appeared on numerous roasts for Comedy Central.
 His comedy was definitely influenced by his education.
 Giraldo’s style consisted of bringing a lot of surreal and intelligent observations to the stage.
 Comedian Jeff Ross described Greg’s brain as “a machine that’s always producing good ideas.”
-His presence in the comedy world even validated the idea of being a comedian to other comedians according to Jeff Ross who said “if this Harvard lawyer wants to be one of us maybe we’re doing something right!”
+His presence in the comedy world even validated the idea of being a comedian to other comedians according to Jeff Ross who said, “if this Harvard lawyer wants to be one of us maybe we’re doing something right!”

 2. Lisa Lampanelli